GSto/digital-garden/index.md

 # Digital Garden

-My place to collect notes, quotes, links, and other resources.
+My place to nourish notes, quotes, links, and other resources.
 Part of practicing [[prolific creation]] and a way to [[learn in public]].

-This site is a constant work in progress.
-Pages may be incomplete, contain errors, or be stupid.
+It is a constant work in progress.
+Pages may be incomplete, incorrect, or just plain silly.

 <div class="indexGrid">
 <div class="indexColumn">